 Manatt filed an amicus brief on behalf of Teach For America urging the U.S. Supreme Court to uphold the findings of lower courts and prevent the Administration from ending the Deferred Action for Childhood Arrivals (DACA) program.
-The Manatt team is led by Ronald Blum and includes professionals Harvey Rochman, Esra Hudson, Julian Polaris, Michael Olsen and Mario Cardona.
+The Manatt team is led by Ronald Blum and includes professionals Harvey Rochman, Esra Hudson, Julian Polaris and Michael Olsen.

 Teach For America was among the first organizations to actively recruit, train and support DACA-eligible individuals to teach in classrooms nationwide.
 In the past six years, almost 250 DACA recipients have joined the organization and have gone on to teach in public schools, working to increase student success and to end educational inequity for all.
 These individuals have unique clarity on supporting undocumented students; and are role models for all students deepening the understanding of our country’s rich and diverse history.